cybex-dev/web_callkit/README.md

 | disconnecting | local, remote, unknown, error,                           |
 | disconnected  | local, remote, unknown, error,                           |

+if `strictMode` is enabled, the following valid `DisconnectResponse`s will be considered, else it will be rejected (and potentially thrown) in a future update.

 #### Notification Integration

 t.b.c.